 Apple AirTags price and release date

-Indeed, Macotakara (an Apple-focused Japanese website), claims that the AirTags will be announced alongside the iPhone 12 in the second half of October – although they also say the Apple Watch 6 will land then, which is looking unlikely.
+Macotakara (an Apple-focused Japanese website), claimed that the AirTags would be announced alongside the iPhone 12 in the second half of October – although it did also say the Apple Watch 6 will land then, which was earlier in the year.

 As for the Apple AirTags price, that's completely unknown.
 Given their similarity to Tile, we could compare those prices: the standard Tile Mate costs $25 / £20 / AU$40, although we’d expect the Apple version to cost a bit more, as usual for the brand’s products.

 There are other Tile products of different sizes, so we could see smaller or more sophisticated (and thus pricier) Apple Tags, too.
 Lastly, Tile has a Premium subscription service that offers enhanced tracking features and yearly battery replacement, which is another thing Apple could imitate.

 We've also heard that Apple might sell a pouch for AirTags separately – and that this would be required to attach them to things.

 Apple still hasn’t said anything official about Apple AirTags, so all we have to go on are rumors.

 The vague functionality we’ve heard in these rumors has been so heavily compared to Tile trackers that the AirTags could simply do the same thing: physically clip or secure them to an item, and you’ll be back to track them on your Apple device through an app.